Did you know Mattel wanted to sell more Barbie clothing than dolls? That's why her proportions were so wild—the clothes make her look human!

 - Barbies will larger hairdos will require a wider hat, so measure accordingly!

-- Design your hats with a wide enough brim so you don’t need to pin it into place.
-If you’ve left an very narrow brim for style, just pin it through the hole in the cup where the coffee came out.
+- Design your hats with a wide enough brim so you don’t need to pin them into place.
+If you’ve left a very narrow brim for style, just pin it through the hole in the cup where the coffee came out.
 Pin it directly into Barbie’s soft and squishy head.
 (She is very resilient!)

-- If you want to get very fancy, consider spray-painting the K-cups before applying finishing touches.
+- If you want to get very fancy, consider spray-painting the K-cups before applying the finishing touches.

 - Or, “paint” the K-cups with nail polish, then press an interesting pattern into them with toothpicks, mesh, paper clips, or another material.
 Be sure to let them dry before letting Barbie wear them!
 You certainly don’t want to ruin your hard work with Barbie’s errant hairs.

 - Probably the best thing about these Barbie hats is that because they are meant for a doll, they do not need to be sensible.
 So let your imagination run wild!